 Detecting Hidden Easements

 Several key provisions within a deed serve to explicitly delineate the rights granted and the restrictions imposed by an easement.
 Clear easement definitions within the deed establish the scope, purpose, and limitations of usage, thereby minimizing interpretive ambiguities.
-Additionally, deed restrictions operate to limit activities that may interfere with or expand the easement beyond its intended bounds.
+Deed restrictions operate to limit activities that may interfere with or expand the easement beyond its intended bounds.
 These elements collectively ensure that both grantor and grantee understand the legal parameters governing the property.

 Critical components to address in the deed include: